 co-founder and director, Adelsheim Vineyard

-David Adelsheim is dicrector of Adelsheim Vineyard, which he founded with Ginny Adelsheim in 1971.
+David Adelsheim is director of Adelsheim Vineyard, which he founded with Ginny Adelsheim in 1971.
 In the course of his company’s 46-year history, he has been the vineyard manager, winemaker, and the person in charge of sales, marketing, accounting and fixing broken plumbing.
 On behalf of the Oregon wine industry, he has led work on clonal importation, wine labeling regulations, establishing statewide and regional industry organizations, and creation of industry events, such as the International Pinot Noir Celebration and Oregon Pinot Camp.
-As one of the founders of the Oregon wine industry, he helped set standards of excellence for that industry.
+As one of the founders of the Oregon wine industry, he helped set its standards of excellence.

 winemaker/consultant, La Sirena